Updated April 8

 - Federal deadline: Extended to July 15.

-- For other others states, we will post updates here, but for now, the American Institute of CPAs is keeping a list.
+- For the other 10 states, the American Institute of CPAs is keeping a list.

 - Expecting a refund?
 Filing sooner is better: If you’re expecting a refund, it’s still in your best interest to file ASAP so you can receive your refund.
 (You can file free online with our partner Credit Karma Tax.)